surrim/npxm/README.md

 ### PHP (`config/php-overrides.ini`)

 These are various settings (common `PHP`, `Xdebug`, `OPcache`).
 If you miss something, please send a request.
-If it's reasonable and universal, I will update it and support is very welcome ❤️
+If it's reasonable and universal, I will update it... and support is very welcome ❤️

 ### php-fpm permissions script (`config/fix-permissions.sh`)